List of Utensils, Cooking Tools, and Items for the Indian Kitchen (and beyond)

 Ice cream scoop

-~ aluminum one (walmart, $2) has been good, the scoop with trigger is great for equally filling cupcake liners
+~ aluminum one (walmart, $2) has been great, and the stainless steel scoop with trigger is also useful for equally filling cupcake liners

 Idli steamer insert